 What is a Composite Filling?

 A composite filling goes by a more commonly known name: tooth-colored filling.
 The reason is obvious.
-These fillings are made of composite resin material, which ceramic, medical plastic and granulated glass.
+These fillings are made of composite resin material, which includes ceramic, medical plastic and granulated glass.

 The Pros and Cons of Composite Fillings